Ultimate Guide to eBook Readers: Top Picks for 2025

 File Format Compatibility

 Different eBook readers support different file formats, so it’s essential to think about where you’ll get your books.
 For example, Amazon Kindles work seamlessly with Kindle formats but don’t natively support the popular EPUB format, which is standard for many other eReaders.
+You have to use Send to Kindle to send EPUB format files to your Kindle, which automatically converts the files to natively supported formats.
 Devices like Kobo and Nook support a wider range of file types, including EPUB, so if you’re looking to buy or borrow books from multiple sources, a more format-flexible device may be best for you.

 -